openSUSE/news-o-o/_posts/2007-11-09-people-of-opensuse-jigish-gohil.markdown

 - People of openSUSE
 ---

-We caught up with Jigish Gohil - a Compiz Fusion developer, openSUSE packager, and also a true openSUSE evangelist, for one more â€˜People of openSUSEâ€™ interview.
+We caught up with Jigish Gohil - a Compiz Fusion developer, openSUSE packager, and also a true openSUSE evangelist, for one more ‘People of openSUSE’ interview.

 <!-- more -->
 <table border="0" >